open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. CCS replies to the Client with an error message.
 2. Use case ends.

-### UC.KTS.05 Request To Delete Server Capsule

-**Context of Use**
-: Client requests the CCS to delete a server capsule.

-**Scope**
-CDOC2 Capsule Server (CCS)

-**Use Case Level**
-: User goal

-**Primary Actor**
-: CDOC2 Client Application (Client)

-**Success guarantees**

-* Server capsule is removed from the storage of the CCS.

-**Preconditions**

-* Recipient has received a server capsule from a CCS.
-* Recipient has completed the re-encryption flow in the Client.

-**Main Success Scenario**

-1. Client asks Recipient whether to delete server capsule and thus make it impossible that anybody could ever again decrypt the original message.
-2. Recipient chooses to delete the server capsule.
-3. Client makes request to CCS to delete the server capsule by providing the same share identifier as when originally requesting the capsule.
-4. CCS deletes the server capsule.

-**Extensions**
-2a.
-Recipient does not want to delete the server capsule:

-1. Use case ends.

-3a.
-Recipient's authentication has expired:

-1. Client completes the use case UC.KTS.04 Authenticate Recipient.
-2. Use case resumes from step 3.

-4a.
-No non-expired Server Capsules found with the corresponding transaction ID:

-1. Server returns an error message.
-2. Client assumes that the server capsule does no longer exist and notifies the Recipient.
-3. Use case ends.

-4a.
-Establishing a connection to the CCS fails:

-1. Client notifies the Recipient.
-2. Recipient chooses whether to try again.
-If yes then use case continues from step number 3.
-Otherwise, use case ends.
-2. Recipient chooses whether to try again.
-If yes then use case continues from step number 3.
-Otherwise, use case ends.

 ## Use cases with multiple CDOC2 Shares Servers holding shares of capsules